-But a recent survey shows that CEOs are not convinced that social media is gleaning the results their companies need, and marketers are often left frustrated trying to demonstrate its effectiveness with metrics like followers, impressions, and sentiment (really?).
+Maybe that’s why a recent survey shows that CEOs are not convinced that social media is generating the results their companies need, and marketers are often left frustrated trying to demonstrate its effectiveness with metrics like followers, impressions, and sentiment (really?).

 - While CEOs believe that social media is effective for building reputation, the majority feel that it is not effective at driving results that matter: conversions and sales.
 (I agree!)